pola-rs/polars-book/docs/user-guide/expressions/lists.md

 # Lists and Arrays

-`Polars` has first-class support for `List` columns: that is, columns where each row is a list of homogenous elements, of varying lengths. `Polars` also has an `Array` datatype, which is analogus to `numpy`'s `ndarray` objects, where the length is identical across rows.
+`Polars` has first-class support for `List` columns: that is, columns where each row is a list of homogenous elements, of varying lengths. `Polars` also has an `Array` datatype, which is analogous to `numpy`'s `ndarray` objects, where the length is identical across rows.

 Note: this is different from Python's `List` object, where the elements can be of any time.
 Polars can store these within columns, but as a generic `Object` datatype that doesn't have the special list manipulation features that we're about to discuss.